minprog/app-studio/50 Milestones/20 Design document/20 Design Doc.md

 and all design decisions that you make before (or while) implementing your app.
 Reasonable to incude in your design doc might be:

-* a list of classes and methods (and their return types and/or arguments) that you've decided to implement;
+* a list of classes and public methods (and their return types and/or arguments) that you've decided to implement;
-* more advanced sketches of UIs that are connected to the classes you are implementing;
+* more advanced sketches of UIs that clearly explain which features are connected to which underlying classes;
-* a list of frameworks that you will be using to provide common functionality;
+* a list of APIs and frameworks that you will be using to provide functionality in your app;
 * a list of database tables and fields (and their types) that you've decided to implement (if needed).